DevExpress-Examples/AspNetCore.Reporting.BestPractices/AspNetCore.Reporting.BestPractices/readme.md

   ```

 - Close the viewed reports on page unload to release resources consumed by a document when the client browser's window/tab is closed.
 To do that use the client-side `ASPxClientWebDocumentViewer.Close` method
+//TODO: or when a viewer are going to close (on the same page).
+F.e. when viewer is within popup or somewhere else on the same page.

   ```cs
   function WebDocumentViewer_BeforeRender(s, e) {